 It’s one thing to create a budget, but it will be pretty useless if you don’t also start to monitor your expenses.
 Knowing where your money is going is the real key to getting smarter about financial management.
 How can you possibly get ahead financially if you don’t know where you pay is going every week.

-One thing that I found when I was tracking my spending habits was just how much things can add up.
+When I first started using financial management systems, one thing that I found when I was tracking my spending habits was just how much things can add up.
 It’s not always the big things either, quite often it is the little yet regular purchases that can impact your bottom line the most significantly.
 Something as simple as your daily coffee can really put a dent into the amount of money you are able to save each week.

 Step 3 – Start an Emergency Fund